 Since the whole design is still new, other provinces in the country have adopted it but modified it to include Spanish texts such as Fuerzas Expedicionarias del Norte de Luzon (Northern Luzon Expeditionary Forces) and Libertad Justicia e Ygualdad (Liberty, Justice, and Equality).

-By 1942 - 1943, the Japanese flag was used, but the Philippine revolution was successful is.
+By 1942 – 1943, the Japanese flag was used, but the Philippine revolution was successful.
 By October of 1943, the Philippine flag was displayed once again.
 This was hoisted upon the proclamation of the Second Republic of the Philippines under president Dr. Jose P. Laurel.

 The original concept of the Philippine national flag reflects particular ideals, dreams, and aspirations of the Filipino people.
-There is basically five major symbolism that you can find, and this includes the following:
+There is basically five major symbolism that you can find, which includes the following:

-Since flags are important in today's generation, the country has very specific protocols regarding their use.
-To help you get to know what these are and to avoid coming off as disrespectful, check out these five important facts you need to know below.
+Since flags are important in today’s generation, the country has specific protocols for their use.
+To help you know what these are and avoid coming off as disrespectful, check out these five important facts you need to know below.

 |Official Tagalog Lyrics||Official English Lyrics|

 Perlas ng silanganan,

 May dilag ang tula